josdem/hugo/content/techtalk/java/streams.md

 +++

 Stream interface is defined in `java.util.stream package`.
 In Java 8, collections will start having methods that return Stream.
 Streams support Aggregate Operations.
-The common aggregate operations are filter, map, reduce, find, match, sort.
+The common aggregate operations are filter, map, reduce, find, match and sort.

 The `map` method is used to map each element to its corresponding result.
 The following Java code gets squares of numbers using map.